 - Brown packing paper - Or any paper that is solid and holds its shape is vital to giving your jeans depth

-1. Stuff the pant leg for a 3-dimensional effect
+1. Stuff the leg for a 3-dimensional effect

-To give a more dramatic appeal to your jeans along with creating a thinner, sleeker profile, you can stuff the pant legs.
+Stuff the legs to give a more dramatic appeal to your jeans alongside creating a thinner, sleeker profile.
 Simply take your brown paper, roll it up into fairly stiff, solid bundles and stuff it inside.

 Make sure to follow the natural contours of how a leg would fit inside the jeans.
 You want to have some natural bend around the knee area to give a more authentic, worn feel and ensure that the brown paper holds a solid shape.